checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 Should you wish to unlink the Vercel project, simply click `Unlink this project`.

-## How Checkly checks maps to Vercel checks.
+## How Checkly checks maps to Vercel checks

 Vercel recently released their [Checks functionality](https://vercel.com/docs/concepts/deployments/checks) and Checkly integrates deeply into this new API.
 Vercel uses a slightly different way in representing checks than Checkly does, specifically splitting individual check results into either: